 We often hear negative representations of Government contractors, and these stories seem to garner a lot of media attention.
 But what about the positive impact these companies have on our larger community?
 Now more than ever, for professionals in the government market it's important to know that each day you come to work you are privileged to have the opportunity to do something great, difficult, unlikely, or nearly impossible to achieve.

 We've all heard the phrase there is no such thing as a dumb question.
 The fact is, even a seemingly obvious question can elicit a helpful and sometimes surprising response by the Government.

 As someone who’s rewritten hundreds of resumes for federal proposals, you start to notice patterns in the way people construct their resumes that often make it difficult for evaluators to assess the quality of the candidates.

 On May 23, 2017, the White House Administration released to the public part two of its FY18 budget named “A New Foundation for American Greatness.”

 This document works in tandem with the FY18 “skinny budget” called “America First: A Budget Blueprint to Make America Great Again” released in March 2017.

 On March 13, 2017, the Trump Administration released his “skinny budget”, his administrations’ first federal budget blueprint revealing the President's plan to dramatically reduce the size of the Government.

-A benefit of being proposal consultants is the variety of our experience on a range of government proposal types, teams, and companies.
-It makes us useful and valuable, but it can also work against us.
+A benefit of being proposal consultants is the variety of our experience with a range of government proposal types, teams, and companies.
+It makes us useful and valuable but can also work against us.